ucb-ee290c/fa18-gps/doc/FFT-Generator.md

 # FFT Generator
 ## Architecture
-The FFT supports number of points is any power of two and size of 4 or greater (n >= 4).
+The FFT generator supports number of points is any power of two and size of 4 or greater (n >= 4).
 The input lanes(p=lanes) is equal or smaller than the number of points, the input rate is divided down when input lanes is smaller than number of points.
 It use cooley-tukey algorithm when p<n.
 First it takes p input each time, these point go through a (bp: biplex point = n/p) Biplex FFT and do a direct FFT for p points.